academo/ww-run-raise/README.md

 # How does it work?

-Internall ww uses 2 main things to work: `pgrep` and "on demand" KWin scripts.
+Internally ww uses 2 main things to work: `pgrep` and "on demand" KWin scripts.

 When you run, for example `ww -f firefox c -firefox`, ww tries to find a process running with the exact command: